K-Mekata-bio/Meta-analysis-pipeline-mkt-sansyo/README.md

 # Summary

 This enhanced script is designed for the automated batch processing of SRA data.
 It features improved error handling and additional processing steps.
 The script reads a list of SRPs, retrieves associated SRRs, and processes them by downloading, converting to FASTQ, trimming, quality controlling, and quantifying.
 The script handles both single-end and paired-end reads and logs errors to an error log file.
+I would like to thank sansyo([github.com/sansyo](https://github.com/sansyo)) for teaching us the basics of programming and how to use GCP.